awsdocs/aws-go-developer-guide/doc_source/sdk-utilities.rst

 ``io.ReadSeeker`` interface.

-For ``io.ReadSeeker`` types, the ``Uploader`` doesn't buffer the body contents before sending it to Amazon S3. ``Uploader`` calculates the expected number of parts before uploading the file to Amazon S3.
+For ``io.ReadSeeker`` types, the ``Uploader`` doesn't buffer the body contents before sending it to |S3long|. ``Uploader`` calculates the expected number of parts before uploading the file to |S3long|.
 If the current value of ``PartSize`` requires more than 10,000 parts to upload the file, ``Uploader`` increases the part size value so that fewer parts are required.